MdTanvir-Hasan/SAMBA/README.md

-# SAMBA: A Graph-Mamba Approach for Stock Price Forecasting
+# SAMBA: A Graph-Mamba Approach for Stock Price Prediction

 <p align="center">
   <img src="abc.PNG" alt="Title of the Picture">